 Doctors are working to learn more about testicular cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the best diagnostic and treatment options for you.

-Since treatment is successful for most men with testicular cancer, one of the major goals for the future is to reduce the side effects of treatment for men with early-stage or good-risk cancers.
+Since treatment is successful for most people with testicular cancer, one of the major goals for the future is to reduce the side effects of treatment for people with early-stage or good-risk cancers.
 In addition, treatments for poor-risk and recurrent cancers are being studied in clinical trials, along with basic research on the causes and genetics of testicular cancer.

 High-dose chemotherapy followed by stem cell transplantation.
 Higher doses of chemotherapy can put recurrent testicular cancer into remission.
-A stem cell transplant is a medical procedure in which diseased bone marrow is replaced by highly specialized cells, called hematopoietic stem cells.
+A stem cell transplant (bone marrow transplant) is a medical procedure in which diseased bone marrow is replaced by highly specialized cells, called hematopoietic stem cells.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
-For testicular cancer, a man’s own stem cells are removed from the body before high-dose chemotherapy is given.
+For testicular cancer, the patient’s own stem cells are removed from the body before high-dose chemotherapy is given.
 After chemotherapy, blood stem cells are put back into the patient’s vein to replace the bone marrow and restore normal blood cell levels.
-Despite many studies, this has not been proven to be better than either the standard chemotherapy combination of BEP as a first-line therapy for patients with poor-risk disease or the standard chemotherapy regimens of VeIP or TIP for men who have a recurrence after BEP.
+Despite many studies, this has not been proven to be better than either the standard chemotherapy combination of BEP as a first-line therapy for patients with poor-risk disease or the standard chemotherapy regimens of VeIP or TIP for people who have a recurrence after BEP.
 Researchers are currently comparing standard chemotherapy (VeIP or TIP) to high doses of the drug combination TICE, which is paclitaxel, ifosfamide, carboplatin, and etoposide, along with stem cell transplantation, to find out if high-dose chemotherapy works better.

 New chemotherapy schedules.
-Researchers are looking into shorter schedules of BEP for patients with advanced disease.
+Researchers are looking into shorter schedules of BEP for people with advanced testicular cancer.